9. Database access

 }

-// Read and execute SQL commands entered via the keyboard
+// read-execute SQL commands typed on the keyboard

-string query = null; // SQL query text
+string requête = nu ll; // query text SQL

-// loop to enter and execute SQL commands typed on the keyboard
+// input-execution loop for SQL commands typed on keyboard

 while (true) {